opennetworkinglab/ngsdn-tutorial/EXERCISE-2.md

     --bool-val false
 ```

-In the gNMI set window, you should see request indicating the new value for the
+In the gNMI set window, you should see a request indicating the new value for the
 `enabled` leaf:

 ```